 It varies on a case-by-case basis, but generally one to two hours.

-General anesthesia is commonly used during a breast implant procedure.
+Plastic surgeons usually use general anesthesia during a breast implant procedure.

-There seems to be varying opinions on this.
+There are varying opinions on this.
 Some say no because there is equal amounts of force being exerted on the implant.
-However, according to Mentor and McGhan, it's possible for very severe cases of capsule contracture to rupture the implant.
-Thankfully, this does not seem to be a common problem.
+However according to Mentor and McGhan, it's possible for very severe cases of capsule contracture to rupture the implant.
+Thankfully, this is not a common problem.

-What are the rupture rates of Mentor and McGhan implants?
+What are the rupture rates of Mentor implants?

-A device card is one of the most important pieces of information you will receive in regards to your implants.
-The card contains the catalog number and lot numbers for your implants.
-Your doctor should give you this card after surgery.
+A device card is one of the most important pieces of information you will receive regarding your implants.
+The card contains the catalog number and LOT numbers for your implants.
+Your doctor will give you this card after surgery.
 You may need this card in the years to come, so store it in a safe and secure place.

 Do implants make noises like sloshing or squeaking?

-These noises are common during the first few days after surgery, caused by air in the pocket.
-However, they will dissipate anywhere from a few days to a few weeks post-op.
+These noises are common during the first few days after surgery, and they are caused by air in the pocket.
+They will dissipate anywhere from a few days to a few weeks post-op.

-Sloshing may also be the result of an underfilled implant.
-For example, if you have a Mentor 300cc implant, Mentor recommends that the implant be filled to at least 300cc, and no more than 325cc.
-If the implant is filled to say 275cc, you may get a sloshing effect.
+Be aware, sloshing may also be the result of an underfilled implant.
+For example, if you have a Mentor 300cc implant, Mentor recommends filling it to at least 300cc, and no more than 325cc.
+If the implant is filled to, say, 275cc, you may get a sloshing effect.
 Thankfully, the vast majority of doctors fill the implant to the minimum manufacturer recommendation, at the very least.
 Overfilling the implant seems more common than underfilling.

 How long is the recovery time after the operation?

-As with all surgery, it's important to take adequate time for your body to recuperate.
-If your job is sedentary, it may be possible to return to work a few days post-op.
+As with all surgery, your body needs adequate time for recuperation.
+If have an office job, you can return to work within a few days.
 However, don't do any heavy lifting for at least three weeks after your operation, and don't resume a rigorous workout regime until at least a month after.

 Can bacteria or fungus get inside the implant once it's placed in my body?

 Bacteria are too large to pass through the microscopic pores of the implant shell.
-If bacteria or fungus enter the shell, it would most likely happen at the time of surgery, when the saline solution is being put into the implant.
+If bacteria or fungus enter the shell, it likely happens at the time of surgery when the surgeon injects the saline solution is into the implant.
 If you have a reputable surgeon, this is unlikely to happen.

 What are the symptoms of a ruptured silicone implant?

-If you notice your breasts decrease in size or shape, or nodules or pain or tenderness in your breast including numbness, tingling, burning, or swelling, your silicone implant may have silently ruptured.
-A silent rupture sometimes happens, and usually in this case you would have no idea you experienced one.
-Doctors use MRI (an imaging test) to identify a suspected rupture or leakage of a silicone breast implant.
+If you notice your breasts decrease in size or shape, or nodules, pain and/or tenderness in your breast including numbness, tingling, burning, or swelling, your silicone implant may have silently ruptured.
+A silent rupture happens sometimes, and you are usually none-the-wiser.
+Doctors use magnetic resonance imaging (MRI) to identify a suspected rupture or leakage of a silicone breast implant.

 Do breast implants last a lifetime?

-Anything is possible, but in general, the answer to this question is no. In fact, breast implant manufacturers such as Mentor and McGhan state that implants are not considered lifetime devices.
+No. In fact, breast implant manufacturers themselves state that implants are not lifetime devices.
 The chances of having at least one more surgery in your lifetime are pretty high.
-However, some women have had implants for 20+ years and have never had a problem.
-The average life expectancy of a breast implant is 16 years, according to the Institute of Medicine.
+However, some women have had implants for more than 20 years without problems.

 Can I have saline added to my implants after the surgery?

-Most breast implants will allow for additional saline to be added (or removed) after surgery.
-This is a simple office procedure that can be done under local anesthetic.
-However, the Mentor High Profile saline implants, Mentor Spectrum Expandable, and Mentor Becker Expandable implants cannot have saline added or removed once the fill port is taken out.
+Most breast implants are refillable after surgery.
+This is a simple office procedure that your surgeon does with local anesthetic.
+However, the Mentor High Profile saline implants, Mentor Spectrum Expandable, and Mentor Becker Expandable implants are not refillable once the fill port is taken out.
 It's also important to remember that having saline added or removed after the port has been closed may damage the integrity of the valve, making it more prone to leakage.

 If I need surgery for bottoming out, capsular contracture, etc., will my surgeon be able to use the same implant I've always had?

 Breast implants are one-time use devices.
-However, according to implant manufacturers, it also depends on the surgery being performed, as well as the judgment of the surgeon as to whether or not a new implant is necessary.
+However, according to implant manufacturers, it also depends on the surgery being performed, as well as proper judgment regarding whether a new implant is necessary.